“My Rolex won’t keep time correctly.”

 There could be two reasons your Rolex is stopping:

-- If you have ruled that out and you have manually wound your watch to give it a full charge and your Rolex is still stopping prematurely, then definitely have a trusted watchmaker take a look at it.
+- Still stops?
+If you have ruled that out, manually wound your watch to give it a full charge, and your Rolex is still stopping prematurely, then definitely have a trusted watchmaker inspect it.
 Most of the time it will be a very easy fix.

 It’s Time For a Service